lucia-auth/lucia/documentation-v3/src/content/main/upgrade-v3/oauth.md

 title: "Upgrade OAuth setup to v3"
 ---

 ## Update database

-You can continue using the keys table but recommend creating a dedicated table for storing OAuth accounts, as shown in the database migration guides.
+You can continue using the keys table but we recommend creating a dedicated table for storing OAuth accounts, as shown in the database migration guides.

 ## Replace OAuth integration